of the Ship's Badges/Crests displayed on these pages were supplied by

 finished my Foreign Service Leave, when I got a telegram, telling me to join HMS

-Tiger at Guzz.
-I was back in Gib twenty eight days after leaving, no tropical
+I was back in Gibraltar onboard H.M.S.
+Tiger, twenty eight days after leaving, no tropical

 kit, it was all en route to the UK, we probably passed it in the Bay of Biscay,

-I had to go ashore to HMS Rooke to get kitted out, all the Jack Dusty's got a
+I had to go ashore to HMS Rooke to get kitted out, all the Jack Dusty's in the

 laugh when I turned up.